bking124/countSTAR/README.md

 `rSTAR` implements a variety of methods for modeling such processes, based on the idea of Simultaneous Transformation and Rounding (STAR).
+Estimation, inference, and prediction for STAR are available for both *Bayesian* and *frequentist* models.
 The bulk of methods serve for static regression problems, but the package also supports time series analysis via the warped Dynamic Linear Model (DLM) framework.
-Additionally, both classical/frequentist and Bayesian methods for estimation of STAR models are available.

 Broadly, STAR defines an integer-valued probability model by (1) specifying a (conditionally) Gaussian model for continuous *latent* data